 At times of the year when Solar Heat Harvesting cannot be used e.g. winter months, the home's normal heating system is used.

 The system custom Attic Heat Harvester Controller continually monitors the temperatures high in the conservatory and in the home.
-When the home temperature is below a user pre-set maximum, and the conservatory air temperature is sufficiently high, the controller turns on a quiet efficient brushless motor driven fan that, at maximum speed, consumes just 40 watts and has an airflow rate of 500 cmh.
+When the home temperature is below a user pre-set maximum, and the conservatory air temperature is sufficiently high, the controller turns on a quiet efficient brushless motor driven fan that, at maximum speed, initially consumed 40 but now consumes 7 watts (a new recently developed extremely efficient fan was fitted in 2018) and has an airflow rate of 500 cmh.

 The air circulates through the home and returns to the conservatory at a low level.
 Gravity closed air vents prohibit air movement between the conservatory and the home when the fan is not operating.

 The controller calculates and records system performance parameters, which can be viewed on its integrated display.
 Parameters saved include: current transferred heat and efficiency, total transferred heat and efficiency, total annual operating cost, blower hours, average temperature difference, and the maximum and minimum conservatory temperature.
 The controller has a number of user settable parameters enabling system performance to be adjusted.